Ready to explore Big Spencer Mountain, Maine? Here's everything you need to know before you go!

 Water is essential—carry more than you think you'll need, especially during warmer months.
 The physical demands of the steep sections combined with Maine's sometimes humid conditions can increase your fluid requirements significantly.
 Pack substantial snacks or a full lunch, as the summit provides an ideal picnic setting you'll want to take advantage of.

 Weather conditions can change rapidly in Maine's mountains, so layer your clothing appropriately.
 Even on warm valley days, summit temperatures can be noticeably cooler, and afternoon thunderstorms can develop quickly during summer months.
-A lightweight rain jacket and extra insulation layer are wise precautions.
+A lightweight rain jacket and extra insulation layer are wise precautions that can make the difference between a great day and a miserable experience.

 The trail is suitable for families with older children who have some hiking experience, though the steep sections require good fitness and determination.
-Beginners looking to challenge themselves will find Big Spencer an excellent step up from easier trails, while experienced hikers appreciate its combination of effort and reward.
+Beginners looking to challenge themselves will find Big Spencer an excellent step up from easier trails, while experienced hikers appreciate its combination of effort and reward without the technical challenges of more difficult peaks.

 Ready to go?